New legal rights in the legal system of the United States of America

 1. Introduction

 Currently, there exist an extensive variety of individual rights recognized not only nationally but internationally as well.
-Nevertheless, with the course of time and conforming to society's characteristics, they are changing; occasionally, governments consider it necessary to create additional protections for their citizens.
+Nevertheless, with the course of time and conforming to society's characteristics, they are changing; occasionally, governments Page 424 consider it necessary to create additional protections for their citizens.
 Generally, these propositions are made possible through the creation and approval of new rights.
-Even though these new rights are based on other ...
+Even though these new rights are based on other previously established rights, they do offer society the opportunity to protect and defend itself as well as allowing it to continue making progress.